civiccc/react-waypoint/README.md

 Element (eg; `<MyComponent />`).

 Waypoint needs a DOM Element to compute its boundaries.
-When you pass a DOM Element to Waypoint, it handles getting `ref` to DOM Element by itself.
+When you pass a DOM Element to Waypoint, it handles getting `ref` from DOM Element by itself.
 If you pass a Component Element, *make sure* that you utilize `innerRef` prop, passed by Waypoint to your Component to provide DOM element to Waypoint: